zechtz/vertex/README.md

 ### Custom Port Configuration

-You can run Vertex on a different port:
+You can run Vertex on a different port (default is 54321):

 #### Option 1: Direct execution
 ```bash